wasupu/cart-pole/README.md

 * Train on the remaining "elite" episodes using observations as the input and issued actions as the desired output.
 * Repeat from step 1 until we become satisfied with the result.

+### Limitations

+* For training, our episodes have to be finite and, preferably, short
+* The total reward for the episodes should have enough variability to separate good episodes from bad ones
+* There is no intermediate indication about whether the agent has succeeded or failed

 ## Run